Nick Firth, BSc (UoS), BA (UoS), DClinPsy (UoS)

 Fax: (+44) (0)114 222 0749

-I have studied and worked at the University of Sheffield for over ten years, across ScHARR, Psychology and Computer Science.
-I am currently a research associate in the Mental Health Research Unit, and I am part of the Centre for Psychological Services Research.
-I am a qualified clinical psychologist.
-I work clinically with adults with long term conditions, at the Derbyshire Community Health Services NHS Foundation Trust.
-I am also the Research Champion for the Trust’s Health, Wellbeing and Inclusion division.
-I am working on developing my career as a clinical academic.
+I have studied and worked at the University of Sheffield for around fifteen years, across ScHARR, Psychology and Computer Science.
+I am currently completing an ICA (integrated clinical academic) doctoral research fellowship.
+I am a qualified clinical psychologist with a doctorate in clinical psychology.
+I work clinically with adults with long term conditions, at Derbyshire Community Health Services NHS Foundation Trust.
+Until commencing the fellowship I held a role as Research Facilitator for the Trust’s Health, Wellbeing and Inclusion division, and I maintain links with the Trust’s Research Team.

-- Effectiveness of psychological therapy, therapists, and providers.
+- Effectiveness of psychological interventions/therapies, therapists, and providers/clinics (particular focus on IAPT).

-- Unexplained differences between therapists in clinical outcomes (aka therapist effects).
+- Unexplained differences in clinical outcomes between therapists, clinics, and neighbourhoods (a.k.a. therapist effects, clinic effects, and neighbourhood effects).

-- The impact of explanatory variables on therapy outcomes – particularly regarding deprivation.
+- The impact of explanatory variables on psychological intervention outcomes – particularly the role of area-level deprivation.

 - Multilevel modelling methods.